Chih-Che-Fang/MyBookStore2/docs/design.md

 client 2 buy failed
 releaseLock()

+Since we adopt primary-backup replication protocol, only primary server can update the stock information at the same time.
+Using lock to prevent race condition on primary server also prevent race condition in all replicas.
+Therefore, the system I designed is able to prevent race condition.

-## Logging Mechanism
+## Logging System
-We store the executed transaction with a file name of client_log, cache_log, catalog_log, order_log in each server/client respectively:
+Under output folder, I store the executed transaction with a file name of client_log, cache_log, catalog_log, order_log in each server/client respectively:
 Format = **[Operation args]**

 **Operation:** Execuated operation name